 However, with five minutes remaining, Cowie won the ball and laid it off to Graham, who struck a superb first-time right-footed half-volley from 25 yards that gave Carson no chance.

-Watford looked like they would hold on for their most important three points of the season, but in the last minute of stoppage time Slory headed across the area and Brunt came in umarked to head in an equaliser.
+Watford looked like they would hold on for their most important three points of the season, but in the last minute of stoppage time Slory headed across the area and Brunt came in umarked to head in

 Watford: Loach; Hodson, Mariappa, Bennett, Doyley (DeMerit 10); Cleverley (Hoskins 69), Eustace, Harley, Cowie; Graham, Buckley (McGinn 60).
 Not used: Jenkins, Lee, Henderson and Noble.